The Elves and the Shoemaker: Cultural legacy

-In Jane Shields and Rosemary Doyle's The Shoemaker and the Pantomimes Cinderella goes looking for elves to help her father in his obligation to the evil designer Kenneth Coal, but all she ends up with are Mimes, a resourceful mother Twanky, and an even more resourceful cat.
+In Jane Shields and Rosemary Doyle's The Shoemaker and the Pantomimes, Cinderella goes looking for elves to help her father in his obligation to the evil designer Kenneth Coal, but all she ends up with are Mimes, a resourceful mother Twanky, and an even more resourceful cat.
 Premiered Red Sandcastle Theatre, Toronto, 2012.
-The fairytale is alluded to in two episodes of The Big Bang Theory.
-In The Extract Obliteration, Leonard Hofstadter mentions it to Penny after he does her essay for her.
-In The Bus Pants Utilization, Sheldon greets Leonard in the morning with "Good morning, Shoemaker", in reference to the fact that he has been up all night working on Leonard's differential equations app project.
-In the 2003 Christmas movie Elf, shoe making is one of the jobs for elves.
+The fairytale is alluded to in two episodes of The Big Bang Theory: in "The Extract Obliteration", Leonard Hofstadter mentions it to Penny after he does her essay for her, and in "The Bus Pants Utilization", Sheldon greets Leonard in the morning with "Good morning, Shoemaker", in reference to the fact that he has been up all night working on Leonard's differential equations app project.
+In the 2003 Christmas movie Elf, shoemaking is one of the jobs for elves.

 Jim La Marche retold and illustrated his version of the story in 2003, published by Chronicle Books.

 The Grimm Variations, a 2024 Netflix anime series, features a retelling of the story.
 This version features a struggling novelist who wakes up to find someone has completed stories he was writing.
 One of the books written is entitled The Elves and the Shoemaker.